Geosciences Track: Pollution Prevention and Treatment – GPTP

 • QSE (Quality, Safety, Environment), HSE (Health, Safety, Environment).

-The tracking data also shows the career progression ofsome studentswho,having startedatthe technicianlevel, advance to engineering-level positions after a few years (e.g.,departmentor projectmanagerthrough internal promotion).
-Small graduating classes of 15 to 20 students per year ensure that we remain aligned with the regional and national job market.
+The tracking data also shows the career progression ofsome studentswho,having been hiredatthe technicianlevel, advance to engineering-level positions after a few years (e.g.,departmentor projectmanagerthrough internal promotion).
+Small intakes of 15 to 20 students per year ensure that we remain aligned with the regional and national job market.

 :

-• Master's Degree in Biology and Environment, specializing in the Functioning and Restoration of Continental Aquatic Environments, Clermont-Ferrand
+• Master's Degree in Biology and Environment, with a specialization in the Functioning and Restoration of Continental Aquatic Environments, Clermont-Ferrand

 • Master's in Sustainable Development Engineering, specializing in Industrial Process Safety, Environment, and Quality (SPIEQ), Nancy